-The net issue proceeds from the capital increase shall be used to finance the Company’s growth strategy, especially for acquisitions, as well as general business purposes.
+The net issue proceeds from the capital increase shall serve to finance the Company’s growth strategy, particularly for acquisitions, as well as general business purposes.

 Carl Zeiss AG will not subscribe for any shares in the contemplated capital increase.
 Thus, the free float will increase from 35% up to approximately 41% and thereby market liquidity of the Carl Zeiss Meditec AG share will be broadened.
 Carl Zeiss AG will remain a long-term majority shareholder in Carl Zeiss Meditec AG.

 Joh.
 Berenberg, Gossler & Co.
-KG and Commerzbank Aktiengesellschaft shall act as Joint Global Coordinators and Joint Bookrunners for the transaction.
+KG and Commerzbank Aktiengesellschaft shall act as joint global coordinators and joint bookrunners for the capital increase.
 The Company has agreed a three-month (soft) lock-up with the underwriting banks subject to marketable exceptions.
 The first trading day of the new shares is scheduled for 27 March 2017.